allegro/allegro.tech/_posts/2020-02-17-immutability-in-java.md

 So we can’t be sure that our reference is fully immutable either, but if it is, it was a fully conscious choice of the code’s author, so we probably don’t need to worry about it.

-My point is: Java has one of worst ways of defining immutability and tools like Lombok and Kotlin often only hide this instead of helping, so while immutability is promising to keep developers safe from many issues, it’s not that easy to keep immutable values safe from developers without better support from the language itself.
+My point is: Java has one of the worst ways of defining immutability and tools like Lombok and Kotlin often only hide this instead of helping.
+While immutability is promising to keep developers safe from many issues, it’s not that easy to keep immutable values safe from developers without better support from the language itself.
 But why is that?
 Was Java never designed to be used with immutable values?